 Best Low P/E Stocks to Buy in January

-Finding discounted stocks among those with low P/E ratios could be a profitable way to start off the new year.
 Most everyone's heard of the "January effect," the seasonal phenomenon where stock prices rise during the first month of the year as investors scoop up stocks they sold off in December because they were harvesting tax losses in a bid to offset realized capital gains.
+Apparently it's also a good time to look for stocks sporting low P/E ratios.

 Add your comments below